RizkyKhapidsyah/MsgBox-From-File/README.md

 # MsgBox-From-File
-Show the message box warning, but content of the message taken from external file.
+Show the message box warning, but content of the message is taken from external file.